egreich/assessment-carbon-app/README.md

 Visualization: Interactive maps and plots using matplotlib and plotly

-Deployment: Hosted via Streamlit Community Cloud for easy access
+Deployment: Hosted via Docker and fly.io for easy access